 As a money saving expert, I’ve always watched the weekly sales and timed my shopping when I can save the most.
 That includes everything from food to cleaning products.
-But, the one thing I noticed was that the types of cleaning items I wanted were either never on sale — or those that were ended up being laced with the chemicals I did not like.
+But, the one thing I noticed was that the types of cleaning items I wanted were either never on sale.
+I prefer to use natural cleaners, so had to find a way to make them myself.

 I suffer from sinus-induced migraines.
 That means certain smells trigger an aura followed by excruciating pain.
 If you suffer from these, you get what I mean.

 That has forced me to try to use as many natural cleaners as possible around our home.
 I’ve tried Seventh Generation and Mrs. Meyers items, but they aren’t always very budget friendly.
 That lead me to do a lot of research to find ways to make my own cleaners.
 Not only do these cleaners make me feel better, but they are also a lot easier on the budget too!

 If you want to get started doing this yourself, start by stocking up on four key ingredients:

 These items are the key to nearly creating several different cleaning products, right at home!